 Lake Como is an upscale resort area located in Northern Italy's Lombardy region set against the foothills of the Alps.
 Getting there is a bit tricky due to the different means of transportation and the differences in how they operate.
 Still, trains from main European cities can take you there with rates starting at 4.80€.
 A private ride from 85€.
-Moving around on the bus network with fares starting at 3.40€.
+You could also travel by bus with fares starting at 3.40€.

 Lake Como key information